WassimBenltaief/FlowLayout/README.md

 #Why this layout
 A very common flow of an android view is :
-- displaying a progress bar while fetching data, from remote service for example
+- show a progress bar while fetching data from a remote service.
-- checking if the resut is null : show an empty view with a custom message.
+- if the resut is empty : show an empty view with a custom message and hide the progressbar.
-- If not : show the content and hide the progressbar
+- If not : show the content and hide the progressbar.
 - showing a notification when phone is not connected or when action requires internet connection.

 FlowLayout do all of this for you with a very few code in a customized way.

 #How

-FlowLayout extends a relative layout.
+FlowLayout extends a RelativeLayout.
 So add it to your view as a regular RelativeLayout :

 in your ```activity_layout.xml``` :